2023 Best Value Nursing Associate Degree Schools in the Middle Atlantic Region

 Read full report on Nursing at Jefferson Community College

-Baltimore City Community College ranked #9 on this year’s Best Value Nursing Associate Degree Schools in the Middle Atlantic Region list.
-Located in the city of Baltimore, Baltimore City Community College is a public college with a small student population.
+Baltimore City Community College came in at #9 in this year’s edition of the Best Value Nursing Associate Degree Schools in the Middle Atlantic Region ranking.
+Located in the city of Baltimore, Baltimore City Community College is a public school with a small student population.

 Baltimore City Community College undergraduate students pay an average of $7,394 in tuition and fees each year.
 The average amount in student loans that nursing majors at Baltimore City Community College take out while working on their Associate Degree is $15,190.

-In addition to its great value ranking, Baltimore City Community College is in the top 15% of all schools on our Best Nursing Associate Degree Schools in the Middle Atlantic Region list.
+As a testament to the quality of education it offers, Baltimore City Community College also is in the top 15% of our Best Nursing Associate Degree Schools in the Middle Atlantic Region ranking.

-Read full report on Nursing at Baltimore City Community College
+Full Nursing at Baltimore City Community College Report

-Harford Community College undergraduate students pay an average of $8,302 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Harford Community College are $8,302 per year.
 The average amount in student loans that nursing majors at Harford Community College take out while working on their Associate Degree is $18,327.

 Genesee Community College ranked #11 on this year’s Best Value Nursing Associate Degree Schools in the Middle Atlantic Region list.
 Located in the distant town of Batavia, GCC is a public school with a small student population.